Thursday, 9 August 2018

 The way I see it is this: gender is an ideology that is used as a weapon of oppressive social control by those who rule – which is mostly men.

-That foundational material reality also created and demanded high levels of sociability; the things that mark us out as a species are we are ineluctably social and highly adaptable.
+That foundational material reality also created and demanded high levels of sociability; the things which mark us out as a species are that we're ineluctably social, and highly adaptable.

 The ideology of gender arose once humans moved beyond subsistence into the production of surpluses – and it was accompanied by another great ideology – which enshrined the right, by virtue of belligerence or birth, to oppress and economically exploit, others.